alazaroc/blog-web-code/_posts/2023-01-24-aws-open-source-tools.md

 > ![awslogs](awslogs.png){:class="border"}
 {: .prompt-info }

+**Is it popular?**: On github: Watch 61; Fork 326; Stars 4.5k

+**Recently updated?** No, the project seems to have been abandoned.
+The last commit was July 10, 2020.
+Total commits 326

 **URL**: [https://github.com/jorgebastida/awslogs](https://github.com/jorgebastida/awslogs){:target="_blank"}

-**Is it popular?**: On github: Watch: 61; Fork: 326; Stars: 4.5k

-> The tool is not updated (last commit Jul 10, 2020) but you can query the CloudWatch logs without problem.
+> The tool is not updated but if you want to query the CloudWatch logs, this is your tool!
 {: .prompt-warning }

 ### ohmyzsh with the aws plugin